 Please tell us if you are planning any works in the highway.

 You will need a licence if you wish to place scaffolding on the road, pavement or verge outside your house, or if the scaffolding is likely to overhang the highway.
 Check that your contractor has this licence before the scaffolding is in place.
-You can get more information on the Scaffolding/Hoardings web page.
+You can get more information on our Scaffolding/hoardings webpage.

 It is an offence under the Highway Act to deposit mud/debris on the road.
 Where the offender can be identified they can be prosecuted by either the police or us as the Highway Authority.